jballardo/MATH-105-052/index.md

 ## Textbook

-**Functions Modeling Change: A Preparation for Calculus**  Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition)
+**Functions Modeling Change: A Preparation for Calculus**  Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition).

 The textbook is used everyday in class for group work assignments.
 Please bring your textbooks to class everyday.

 ## Grading